 Okay.
 So I’ve convinced you that you are on the right track in considering colored pencils.

-But the artists you read about and whose work you admire talk about different pencils, tools, accessories, and methods, you can’t help but wonder: What do you need to get started?
+But the artists you read about and whose work you admire talk about so many different pencils, tools, accessories, and methods, you can’t help but wonder if all of those things are really necessary.

 Or what to buy or how much of it.

 One of my goals with this blog and with every post is to help artists at all levels avoid some of the mistakes I’ve made.
 That includes clearing up some of the confusion about basic supplies.

 I have a basic list, an expanded basic list, and an Everything & The Kitchen Sink List.
 There are so many useful, fun, and cool things on my to-be-purchased list, that this method is the best way I’ve found to prioritize purchases.

 This post covers the first two lists because, quite frankly, I could make two or three posts just on the third list, and still not mention everything.